Immediately After Your Bus Accident

-Our experienced Irvine bus accident lawyers can help guide you through what could be a complex claim process and help you secure maximum compensation for your significant losses.
+An experienced Irvine bus accident lawyer can guide you through what could be a complex claim process and secure maximum compensation for your significant losses.

 Bus accidents are not as common as car accidents in Irvine.
-However, the injuries can be devastating when they do occur – whether they involve a city bus, tour bus, or school bus.
-Since many buses lack safety features such as seatbelts and airbags, passengers of buses are more vulnerable to blunt trauma injuries.
+However, the injuries can be devastating when they do occur—whether they involve a city bus, tour bus, or school bus.
+Since many buses lack safety features, such as seatbelts and airbags, passengers are more vulnerable to blunt trauma injuries.

 They are also likely to be ejected from the vehicle or suffer lacerations due to flying broken glass.
 In addition, if you are involved in a collision with a bus, you are likely to come off worse due to the size, weight, and power of these transport vehicles.

 Several parties may be held liable depending on the nature and circumstances of the bus accident.
-If you have been hurt in an Irvine bus accident, you may be able to recover compensation for the injuries, damages, or losses you may have sustained.
+If you were injured in an Irvine bus accident, you may be able to get compensation.

 Contact our law offices at (949) 203-3814 for a free case analysis with a skilled personal injury attorney in Irvine.